UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/05_measuring_supercomputers.md

 Comparing the systems for a particular research workload would require a representative application benchmark.
 Relevant measurements could include time to solution, throughput, memory use, average power and total energy consumption while running that workload.
-The HPL power values cannot be used to calculate the energy consumed by a different application.
 :::
 ::::